 Steps on How to Give an IM Injection

 - Use an alcohol pad to prepare the injection site by cleaning in the center and working outward.
 Wait a few seconds until the alcohol is completely dry before proceeding with the injection.

-- Perform the injection slow so that the patient does not experience trauma to the tissue.
-The injection speed should be approximately one second per ml for most vaccinations and medications.
+- Inject the medication slowly, so that the patient does not experience trauma to the tissue.
+The injection speed should be approximately 1 mL per 10 seconds for most vaccinations and medications.